luisCislaghi/menu/README.md

 Hi!
-That's the menu of my homebar and coffee shop.
+That's the menu of my homebar and cafe.

 font geral: DIN / Barlow (google)